Universality in driven open quantum matter: Absorbing state phase transitions and directed percolation

 In addition to featuring this peculiar symmetry, the exact critical exponents at the directed percolation transition, i.e., at the Wilson-Fisher fixed point, are strongly modified compared to the Gaussian fixed point.
-While such a strong modification can be inferred from perturbative renormalization group approaches~\cite{Janssen1,BronzanDP,Janssen1981,WhitelamDP}, and is confirmed by nonperturbative formulations~\cite{Canet2004,Canet2005,Canet2006,Gredat2014,BuchholdBackgroundField,Buchhold2017}, a precise determination of the critical exponents from such methods remains challenging, see Ref.~\cite{Dupuis_2021} for an overview.
-Numerical simulations of the Langevin equation~\eqref{eq:LangeDP} are likewise challenging due to the multiplicative noise, requiring a specific split-step integration scheme~\cite{Dornic2005,KlockeControl,Dickman1994}.
+While such a strong modification can be inferred from perturbative renormalization group approaches \cite{Janssen1,BronzanDP,Janssen1981,WhitelamDP}, and is confirmed by nonperturbative formulations \cite{Canet2004,Canet2005,Canet2006,Gredat2014,BuchholdBackgroundField,Buchhold2017}, a precise determination of the critical exponents from such methods remains challenging, see Ref.~\cite{Dupuis_2021} for an overview.
+Numerical simulations of the Langevin equation~\eqref{eq:LangeDP} are likewise challenging due to the multiplicative noise, requiring a specific split-step integration scheme \cite{Dornic2005,KlockeControl,Dickman1994}.
 The most accurate values for the critical exponents were obtained from numerical simulations of the discrete contact process, i.e., the classical version of Eq.~\eqref{eq:QuantumContact}, see, e.g., Refs.~\cite{Jensen_1999,Jensen1992,Voigt1997,Grassberger1996,Luebeck2006} or the review article Ref.~\cite{Hinrichsen2000}.

-At the tricritical point, $\kappa_2=0$ and $\kappa_3$ is the most relevant nonlinearity.
-In this case, the rapidity inversion symmetry is lost and the scaling dimensions of $\phi_c, \phi_q$ are no longer pinned to the same value.
-Two-loop perturbation theory then shows that the upper critical dimension in this case is $d_c=3$~\cite{BuchholdFirstOrder, Ohtsuki2987}.
-Numerical simulations~\cite{Luebeck2006} and a functional renormalization group approach~\cite{BuchholdFirstOrder} showed that a first order phase transition does not exist in $d=1$ and that the transition in the classical model and in the whole parameter regime is covered by the directed percolation universality class.
-Consequently, a non-Gaussian tricritical fixed point only exists in $d=2$ dimensions~\cite{Luebeck2006}.
+At the tricritical point, $\kappa_3$ is relevant and the rapidity inversion symmetry is lost.
+The scaling dimensions of $\phi_c, \phi_q$ are no longer pinned to each other.
+Two-loop perturbation theory reveals an upper critical dimension $d_u=3$ \cite{BuchholdFirstOrder, Ohtsuki2987}.
+Numerical simulations \cite{Luebeck2006} and a functional renormalization group approach \cite{BuchholdFirstOrder} showed, however, a non-Gaussian tricritical fixed point only exists in $d\ge 2$ dimensions, while in $d=1$ the transition in the classical model flows towards the directed percolation fixed point.